-We are introducing car parking charges at Stanmer Park on 1 April 2021.
+We introduced car parking charges at Stanmer Park on 1 April 2021.
 There is more information in the updates below.

 One Garden Brighton

-The restored Walled Garden at Stanmer Park, “One Garden Brighton”, is opening to the public on Friday 2 April 2021.
+The restored Walled Garden at Stanmer Park, “One Garden Brighton”, is now open to the public.

 Read the latest One Garden Brighton newsletter to register your interest in taking part in future planting and other volunteering opportunities, including future activities for schools in the Walled Garden